kunjp1157/studio/README.md

 ```sh
 npm run dev
 ```
 The application will be available at `http://localhost:3000`.
-The first time you run it, the application will automatically seed the database with initial data.

 ## Available Scripts